 Skip to content

-This guide explains how to change and monitor Teranode's state using gRPC commands.
+This guide explains how to change and monitor Teranode's state.
 Note that Teranode instances start in IDLE state and require manual state transitions.

 Prerequisites